alexhollier/Melodify/README.md

 ## Install Expo Go App
 !!!
 ENSURE YOU ARE USING SDK 52 !!!

 https://expo.dev/go

-Go to this site to download SDK 52
+Go to this site to download SDK 52 for

 # Execution